8bitbuddhist/PixelMaestro/tests/README.md

-Unit tests for PixelMaestro built using the [Catch framework](https://github.com/philsquared/Catch).
+Unit tests for PixelMaestro created using the [Catch framework](https://github.com/philsquared/Catch).

 ## Getting Started
 1. Download the latest version of the Catch framework by running `git submodule update`.